ochiengcalvince/Phase_3_Project/README.md

 infection.

 ---

- ### Reccommendations
+### Limitations

-Since vaccination is the main preventive strategy for influenza, optimizing formations and identifying factors that interfere with the administration of the vaccine is vital.
-Identifying factors that produce a priming effect and enhance response is important in understanding how to improve efficiency of influenza vaccine.
-Prospective safety monitoring followed by rigorous signal refinement is critical to inform decision making by regulatory and public health agencies.

----
-7. LIMITATIONS

-Vaccination data was obtained from electronic records hence subject to errors and
+Vaccination data was obtained from electronic records hence subject to errors and misclassification